petermr/tigr2ess/crops/rice/ami-search-cooccurRice.md

                  ├── gene.human.documents.xml
                  ├── gene.human.snippets.xml

- 1238 directories, 2380 files
+ `1238 directories, 2380 files`

 ## Run time and storage memory

-Storage requirements on the disk is 325 MB.
+Storage requirements on the disk is `325 MB`.
 Directory contains downloaded papers and results of cooccurance search.

-Elapsed time on ami-search-cooccure steps -
+Elapsed time on `ami-search-cooccure` steps - `10-12 mins`.

 ## Discussions
-All possible cooccurances among the search terms - country, species, drugs, plantparts, gene are found and stored into respective project folder.
-Apart, common cooccurances among entire project is tabulated and output is generated into html, svg and csv format.
-One may check into the CProject folder for the output files and can visualise html and svg files into their internet browser.
+All possible cooccurances among the search terms - `country`, `species`, `drugs`, `plantparts`, `gene` are found and stored into respective project folder.
+Apart, common cooccurances among entire project is tabulated and output is generated into `html, svg and csv` format.
+One may check into the `CProject folder` for the output files and can visualise `html and svg` files into their `internet browser`.

 Here is some screenshots of common cooccurances and results.